-Perimeter Center will be a "livable" regional center with first-class office, retail and high-end restaurants in a pedestrian and bicycle-oriented environment.
+Perimeter Center will be a visitor friendly "livable" regional center with first-class office, retail, entertainment, hotels, and high-end restaurants in a pedestrian and bicycle-oriented environment.
 The area will serve as a regional example of high quality design standards.
 The City of Dunwoody works in partnership with the Perimeter Community Improvement Districts (PCIDs) and adjacent communities to implement and compliment the framework plan and projects identified in the Perimeter Center Livable Centers Initiative study (LCI) and its current and future updates.

-In the future, the area should add public gathering space and pocket parks, continue to create transportation alternatives, mitigate congestion, and reduce remaining excessive surface parking.
+In the future, the area should add public gathering space and pocket parks, venues for live music and entertainment and continue to create transportation alternatives, mitigate congestion, and reduce remaining excessive surface parking.
 The area creates the conditions of possible true "live-work" environment.
 All future development continues to emphasize high quality design standards and building materials and incorporates the current national best practices on energy efficiency, where possible.